JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 extension ContentView {
     @MainActor
     class ViewModel: ObservableObject {
-        // This property will hold the greeting phrases
+        // This property is intended to hold the greeting phrases
         // emitted by the ViewModel's flow
         @Published var greetings: [String] = []

         func startObserving() {
-            // The implementation will depend
+            // The implementation depends
             // on the chosen iOS coroutine library (see below) }
     }